 - 1 1-2 cups buttermilk

-Store biscuits in the refrigerator.
-To Assemble later, microwave the biscuit for about 10 seconds.
-Split biscuit and butter each side.
+- Split biscuit and butter each side.
 Place on medium-high skillet and grill until toasted.
-Add egg filling.
+Add fried egg, ham and cheese.

 Biscuits adapted from Food & Wine Magazine, January, 2011